AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 ### New system configuration for payment information rate limiting

-New native application rate-limiting features have been added with initial out-of-the-box support for rate limiting of payment API's.
+New native application rate-limiting features have been added with initial out-of-the-box support for rate limiting of payment APIs.
 Disabled by default.

 No action for merchants or extension developers is necessary.